mlinpl/conference.mlinpl.org/call-for-contributions.md

 ---
 layout: page
-title: Call for Contributions (CfC)
+title: Call for Contributions (Talks and Posters)
 permalink: /call-for-contributions
 ---

 We are excited to invite you to submit proposals for **contributed talks and posters** for **{{ site.inline-logo }}** and **Student Research Workshop**.
-The talks and posters will be held at the main conference on 8th and 9th of November 2024.
-Student Research Workshop will take place on 7th November 2024, at the start of the conference.
-We invite you to send your submissions to Call for Contributions from 01.05.2024 to 31.08.2024.
+The talks and posters will be held at the Main Conference on 8 - 9 November 2024.
+Student Research Workshop will take place on 7 November 2024, at the start of the conference.
+We invite you to send your submissions to Call for Contributions (CfC) from 1 May to 31 August 2024.

 <ul class="list-inline banner-social-buttons">
     <li>